 - (a) Unless agreed differently by the parties at the local level, designated holidays shall be as follows: - (1) For Employees assigned to five-day operations, there shall be eleven holidays hereby designated as New Year's Day, Memorial Day, July 4th, Labor Day, Thanksgiving Day, Christmas, New Year's Eve and four holidays to be designated by the parties at the local level.
-When any of the above designated holiday's falls on Sunday, Monday shall be considered as the holiday.
-The December 31st holiday will commence with the shift scheduled to start nearest midnight immediately preceding December 31st. - (2) For Employees assigned to seven-day operations, there shall be eleven holidays: New Year's Day, Memorial Day, July 4th, Labor Day, Thanksgiving Day, the parties at the local level.
+When any of the above designated holidays falls on Sunday, Monday shall be considered as the holiday.
+The December 31st holiday will commence with the shift scheduled to start nearest midnight immediately preceding December 31st. - (2) For Employees assigned to seven-day operations, there shall be eleven holidays: New Year's Day, Memorial Day, July 4th, Labor Day, Thanksgiving Day, Christmas Eve, Christmas Day, Day after Christmas, New Year's Eve, and two holidays designated by the parties at the local level.
 At the Company's option from year to year at each plant, one of the plant holidays designated by the parties at the local level may be converted to a birthday holiday to be taken by each employee on his individual birthday.
 The parties at the local level will agree which of the two designated holidays will be converted to the birthday holiday.
-If the Company determines that it will have a birthday holiday, it will post a notice of its intent by September 15 preceding the start of the vacation period for the coming year.
+If the Company determines that it will have a birthday holiday, it will post a notice of its intent by September 15 preceding the start of the vacation period for the coming year. - (b) Employees on the active payroll who do not perform work for the Company on a designated holiday (including employees on scheduled vacation on such holiday) will be paid for that holiday, subject to any and all of the following conditions which may be applicable: - (1) A production employee who accepts a work assignment on a holiday, and a maintenance or other seven day operation engineering service employee who is scheduled to work on a holiday shall not be eligible for such payment if he fails to work, except because of a death in the immediate family as set forth in Article VI, Section 12, Funeral Pay, serious illness in the immediate family or a disabling personal injury or proven unavoidable illness qualifying under the FMLA (see G. Letter), or other equally compelling personal reason acceptable under the Attendance Program.